Climate change in Guatemala

 Climate change in Guatemala is a serious issue as Guatemala is considered one of 10 nations most vulnerable to the effects of climate change.
 In 2010, Guatemala "ranked second in the world on the Global Climate Risk Index, which indicates the level of exposure and vulnerability to extreme events."
 Both commercial agricultural production and subsistence farming have declined, and thus subsistence farmers find it more difficult to find work as day laborers when their own harvests fail.
 About 300,000 subsistence farmers reported crop loss due to drought in 2018.
 About half of Guatemala's workforce is in the agricultural sector.
 Poor crop yields due to climate change have been identified as a factor in migration to the United States.
+As of 2026, the country has continued to be damaged by frosts, humidity, heat-drawn invasive insects, and consequently, the lack of communication regarding the well-being of the population.

 Greenhouse gas emissions

 "Guatemala emitted 40 million metric tons (MtCO2e) of greenhouse gases in 2011, with the land-use change and forestry sector contributing 40 percent to overall emissions.
 Greenhouse gas emissions grew by 38 percent from 1990 - 2011 with significant contribution from the land-use change and forestry, energy and agriculture sectors."